jasongrimes/grimesit-mm/_pages/services.md

 So what is "full stack" development?
-Think of a web app as a collection of technology choices, stacked together like bricks or a card deck.
+Think of a web app as a collection of technology choices, layered or stacked together like bricks or a card deck.
-A full-stack developer can work with all the technologies in the stack.
+A full-stack developer works with all the technologies in the stack.

-Web application stacks generally include user interfaces, data, business logic, and APIs.
+Web application stacks typically include layers for user interfaces, data, business logic, and APIs.

 ### User interfaces